jamii/streaming-consistency/kafka-streams/README.md

  < 25797
 ```

-On uncommenting any of the other examples in src/main/java/Demo.java, I find that no output is produced at all, except for on one run out of many on a very slow machine.
+On uncommenting any of the other examples in src/main/java/Demo.java, I find that no output is produced at all, except for on one run out of many on a very slow machine ([KAFKA-12594](https://issues.apache.org/jira/browse/KAFKA-12594)).
 That strongly suggests to me that there is a race somewhere, rather than a logic bug in the examples.